nlessmann/Simrou/README.md

 You can use two different types of wildcards in your routes: **Parameters** and **Splats** (this is just the same as in Backbone.js).

 * Parameters are introduced by a colon and end at the next slash.
-    > "/test/:name" matches "/test/mike as well as "/test/joe" but not "/test/joe/something".
+  e.g. "/test/:name" matches "/test/mike" and "/test/joe", but not "/test/joe/something".

 * Splats start with an asterix and may optionally be followed by a name.
-    > "/test/*sp" matches "/test/joe" (extracting "joe") as well as "/test/joe/something/and/even/more" (extracting "joe/something/and/even/more").
+  e.g. "/test/*sp" matches "/test/joe" (extracting "joe") and "/test/joe/something/more" (extracting "joe/something/more").

 Parameters and splats can be mixed: